 Tell your students that even if it’s a small change for them, it may feel big for someone else.

-As students come and go from the board, take a few minutes to discuss the changes as a group.
+As students come and go from the board, spend a few minutes to discuss the changes as a group.

 Note: This is a great opportunity for you to gain insight into how your students view and internalize everyday changes.